Dating Technics SL1200's

 February, and so on, so F indicates June.
 This was deviated in the last year of

-September production used the letter S for some reason instead of I. The way to
+production where September production used the letter S for some reason instead

 to tell if it was made in the 90's or the 2000's is to make 2 additional

 1. Check the 3 screws that hold the motor stator, in the 90's these were fine pitch threads, later they were changed to hi speed self tapping threads.

 2. Remove the platter and check for a cutout in the chassis in the 9:00 to 11:00 o'clock positions.
 This cutout also appeared around 2000.

 In 2009 the interconnect cable was changed to a high capacitance cable which can be identified by the end connector.

 In addition to the above, all the SL-1200MK2s from the 1970s and early 1980s have a 4-inch-diameter (100 mm) plate where the RCA and ground wires enter the chassis in the rubber base of the unit.
 The later models have a smaller hole through which the wires enter the unit.
 A somewhat larger hole size returned in 1997 in the MK4 and 2003 in the M5G models but these still require removal of the rubber base to remove the tonearm bottom cover.

 KAB Electro Acoustics